The principle of least privilege and why it’s important

 Conduct an audit

 To ensure that accounts have least-privilege permissions, it’s important to audit and know the current state of access in your organization.
-The goal is to verify that employees, outside users, devices, applications and robotic processes have only the permissions needed to complete their tasks on only the intended network resources.
+The goal is to verify that employees, third-party users, devices, applications and robotic processes have only the permissions needed to complete their tasks on only the intended network resources.

 Start all accounts with least privilege

-Maintain separate privileges
+Maintain separate privileges for privileged and standard access

 Limit access to higher privileges

 Restrict access to increased privileges and temporarily grant elevated permissions on an as-needed basis.
-If a user temporarily needs higher or additional access to a privileged environment, allow access through one-time-use credentials or through session privileges with timed expiration.
+When a user temporarily needs higher or additional access to a privileged environment, allow access through one-time-use credentials or through session privileges with timed expiration.

 Keep track of individual actions

-Consistently review privileges
+Continuously review privileges